- What are the options in assistantship assignments?

 - How do I apply?

 The Department of Communication Studies offers excellent opportunities for a variety of competitively awarded Graduate Assistantships.

 - Teach the undergraduate liberal arts course: Oral Communication COMM 1000 (48C:001) under the supervision of the course director.
 Assignment includes an orientation session.

 - Assistant coach in a large and active forensics program, either in debate or individual speech events.
 Assignment includes orientation and travel.

 - Teach other introductory courses in the department according to your expertise and departmental needs.
 Areas may include Digital Media, Public Relations, Communication, and more.

-- Assist faculty with large enrollment courses, such as Principles of Public Relations.
+- Assist faculty with large enrollment courses, such as Mass Communication & Society.